bkesterbyld/maroon-potato/src/pages/index.md

         image: images/separate.png
       - content: >
-          Run across public clouds and choose which providers and locations house your data, then move, replicate and export it as needed
+          Run across public clouds and choose which providers and locations house your data—then move, replicate and export it as needed
         actions: []
         media_position: left
         media_width: fifty